alexander-kastil/angular-advanced/demos/04-state-ngrx/ngrx-signal-store/public/markdown/app-state.md

-In this demo the classic ngrx app state is replaced with as state using signalStore.
+In this demo the Classic NgRx `AppState` is replaced with as state using `signalStore`.
+Note that it will not be persisted.
 For simplicity we have removed the auth-flag and for clarity we have renamed the file to `sidenav.store.ts`.

 ```typescript
 type SideNavState = {